All Products

 Normal Started 6m2s kubelet Started container gpu-auto-scaler

-3. Once the pods are running, list the nodes with the GPU label.
+3. After the pods are running, check the GPU nodes in the cluster that have the corresponding label.

 kubectl get nodes -l gpu-spec=NVIDIA-A10